 non organic food definition

 It certainly seems like more folks are wanting to know some facts behind the Organic Food Movement, which is great.
-There is far more of a curiosity about organic foods than there was just a couple years ago when the Organic Movement took off, but we, as a society, are far from informed about the facts.
+There is far more of a curiosity about organic foods than there was just a couple years ago when the Organic Movement took off, but we, as a society, are far from informed about the facts and myths.
+And speaking of myths.

 Myths About Organic Foods